Professor David James

 - Member of British Educational Research Association (BERA)

 I have taught a wide range of social science topics across sociology and psychology, at every level from pre-GCSE to Doctoral.
 Main areas include research methodology, learning and assessment in further and higher education, the sociology of post-compulsory education, the social theory of Bourdieu, social equality and inequality, psychological and cultural theories of learning.

 See my session for UK ESRC Doctoral students entitled How to get clear about method, methodology, epistemology and ontology, once and for all.
-This has been adopted by the Open University.
-It is on You Tube, with over twenty thousand views.
+This has been adopted by the UK Open University and RMIT in Melbourne, amongst others It is on You Tube, with over 66k views.
 See it here: ESRC Conference: Methods session

-I am interested in supervising Doctorates that link to my research interests.
+I am interested in supervising Doctorates that link to my research interests across the sociology of education.
 Indicative topics include: